I have struggled a lot with this question: how to generate a color palette and create some good dollhouse color schemes?

 Also, make sure to always use the right kind of paint.

-Choosing an accent color.
+Choosing an accent color for your dollhouse scheme

 If you want to have an eye-catching accent on walls, you can use an accent color.